 Read more information on Northside Piers here.

-Wowfulls-These 1950’s-style Hong Kong egg waffles, are the ideal desert.
+Wowfulls - These 1950’s-style Hong Kong egg waffles are the ideal dessert.

 Blue Bottle Coffee - each drip coffee made per order and beans to take home.

 The Meat Hook - Williamsburg's local butchers grill up hot dogs and hamburgers